burrowsdt/advent2023/README.md

 - Day 9 - How on earth was this one so easy?
 Or did my skills magically grow overnight?
 (No, it was just easy.)

+- Day 10 - Dare I admit that I wasted a lot of time with the *right* solution but written recursively, and consistent running into a depth recursion error?
+Dare I admit how long it took me to just rewrite it as a simple iteration?
+Ugh.
+Lessons learned.